Losing body fat is a goal we all want to achieve at some point in time.

 Determine your minimal calorie requirements and never drop below that point.
 This is to ensure your body never starts to cannibalize itself.
 If the body thinks its not getting the necessary nutrients to maintain energy levels from your diet, it will start taking those nutrients by breaking down lean muscle tissue.
 Stay away from this at all costs!
 I suggest you set your minimum calorie requirements to 750 to 1,000 calories below your calorie base.
 Never go below this level.

 In order to burn fat, your body must be is a state of calorie shortage.
+That is, a calorie deficit.
+If you recall from strategy 2, there are basically two ways to cause a calorie deficit;

 Which method is better?
 Burning calories through exercise will always be the best way to go.
 Exercise, mainly aerobic exercise (I dont mean aerobics classes!) will burn the optimal amount of calories.